Characterizing the existence of a Borel complete expansion: Introduction

 The reader is cautioned that when computing $\phi(\HC)^{\V[G]}$, the quantifiers of $\phi$ range over $\HC^{\V[G]}$ as opposed to the whole of $\V[G]$.
 The reason for the double iteration of forcing is to make the notion of a formula $\phi(x)$ being HC-invariant absolute between forcing extensions.
-Visibly, the class of $\HC$-forcing invariant formulas is closed under boolean combinations, and it follows from L\'evy Absoluteness that every $\Sigma_1$ formula of set theory is $HC$-invariant.
+Visibly, the class of $\HC$-forcing invariant formulas is closed under boolean combinations, and it follows from L\'evy Absoluteness that every $\Sigma_1$ formula of set theory is $HC$-invariant, see e.g., Lemma~2.2 of \cite{URL}.

 The principal idea we wish to exploit is that every set is potentially in HC.
 That is, for any set $A\in\V$, there is a forcing extension $\V[G]\supseteq\V$ such that $A\in HC^{\V[G]}$.
 With this in mind, for any HC-invariant formula $\phi(x)$, let